JakeColtman/FQL/README.md

 ## Philosophy

-One of the central claims of the philosophy is that maintainability and readability are more important that
+One of the central claims of the philosophy is that maintainability and readability are more important that speed or efficiency.
+For most analytics projects most of the time, taking an efficiency hit of 2-5x is not an issue, and in those cases where it is, it can be overcome by cacheing or better query planning.
+By contrast, writing code that can be easily understood and modified is crucial.

+A second claim is that sql code should be structured as closely as possible to business logic.
+It is tempting to write sql code as one highly efficient block of code, but this rapidly descends into a big ball of mud that if difficult to deal with.
+By keeping the code similar to the business logic, we can easily walk through the steps involved and get the involvement of domain experts who might not be coding experts